fatemeRasolzade/insurance-inquiry/README.md

 # Overview

 This documentation provides guidance on developing an insurance inquiry task for the interview process.
 The task involves creating a web application that includes login, registration, and three additional pages for the insurance inquiry process.
-The application will be developed using Vite, TypeScript, React, Tailwind CSS, React Hook Form, and Yup.
+The application will be developed using Vite, TypeScript, React, Tailwind CSS, ReduxToolkit, RTKQuery, React Hook Form, and Yup.
 # Prerequisites

 Make sure you have the following software installed: